Last updated:

 Historic ruins of Godstow Abbey

-During your paddle boarding adventure, you’ll also have the opportunity to explore the historic ruins of Godstow Abbey.
+You’ll also have the opportunity to explore the historic ruins of Godstow Abbey.
 Founded in the 12th century, the abbey was once home to an order of Benedictine nuns and is now a picturesque landmark for paddlers to enjoy.

-The River Thames – Abingdon to Culham
+The River Thames – Nag’s Head Island and Abingdon Lock

 The Abingdon to Culham stretch of the River Thames offers paddle boarders a delightful journey through picturesque countryside and historic landmarks in Oxfordshire.